jaysa68/mkdocs-berkeleyfee/README.md

 1. now run `python3 -m pip install -r requirements.txt`
 1. open url in your browser that it outputs, likely `https://127.0.0.1:8000`. this is a local instance of the website where you can test changes

-## Continued Development

-1. In project's root dir, run `source venv/bin/activate`
-1. run `mkdocs serve`
-    - now as you edit files, they will be dynamically updated!
+in the future, just open a temrinal, run `cd mkdocs-berkleley` to enter the folder, then run `mkdocs serve`

 ## Uploading Changes